hkexgroup/resipy/readme.md

 ======================

-This python wrapper around the R2 family code (http://www.es.lancs.ac.uk/people/amb/Freeware/R2/R2.htm) provides a standalone graphical user interface (GUI) along with a python API for use in jupyter notebook.
+This python wrapper around the R2 family code (http://www.es.lancs.ac.uk/people/amb/Freeware/R2/R2.htm) provides a standalone graphical user interface (GUI) along with a python API* for use in jupyter notebook.

+*API = Application Programming Interface

 Project structure
 -----------------

 ![project structure](structure.png)*General overlook of the project structure with the three main parts.*
-Don't hesitate to consult the [structure.md](https://gitlab.com/sagitta1618/r2gui/blob/master/api-structure.md) for more detailed information about each file of the project.
+Don't hesitate to consult the [api-structure.md](https://gitlab.com/sagitta1618/r2gui/blob/master/api-structure.md) for more detailed information about each file of the project.

 Download/Clone the project